pvasireddy-amd/mlir-aie/AIEDialect.md

 Syntax:

 ```
-operation ::= `aie.objectfifo.link` $fifoIns `->` $fifoOuts `(` `)` attr-dict
+operation ::= `aie.objectfifo.link` $fifoIns `->` $fifoOuts `(` $src_offsets $dst_offsets `)` attr-dict
 ```

-The `aie.objectFifo.link` operation allows to mark two `objectFifos` as linked.
-This implies that the two `objectFifos` form one dataflow movement which is split accross multiple `objectFifos`.
-Specifically, during the `objectFifo` lowering there will be less memory elements generated at the link point as the two `objectFifos` can share.
+The `aie.objectFifo.link` operation marks two or more `objectFifos` as linked.
+This implies that the `objectFifos` form one dataflow movement which is split accross multiple `objectFifos`.
+Specifically, during the `objectFifo` lowering there will be less memory elements generated at the link point (i.e., the shared tile of all `objectFifos` in the link) as the `objectFifos` can share.

-The two `objectFifos` which are linked must have a link point (i.e., a shared AIE tile).
+The `objectFifos` which are linked must have a link point (i.e., a shared AIE tile).
-In L1, only `objectFifos` of same size may be linked.
-In L2, different sized objectFifos can be linked.

 Example:
 ```
   aie.objectfifo @of1 (%t70, { %t72 }, 2) : !aie.objectfifo<memref<64xi16>>
   aie.objectfifo @of2 (%t72, { %t74 }, 2) : !aie.objectfifo<memref<64xi16>>
-  aie.objectfifo.link [@of1] -> [@of2] ()
+  aie.objectfifo.link [@of1] -> [@of2] ([] [])
 ```
 This operation links two `objectFifos` which have tile `%t72` as a link point.
+The offset input arrays are not required as the full size of the objects are transferred from @of1 to @of2.

 To achieve a broadcast pattern through the link tile, the output `objectFifo` should have a list of all the consumers tiles.
-To achieve a distribute pattern from the link tile, there should be multiple output `objectFifos` in the LinkOp.
-In this case, parts will be taken out of the input `objectFifo`'s buffers based on the sizes of the output `objectFifos`, in the order they were given in the LinkOp.
+To achieve a distribute pattern from the link tile, there should be multiple output `objectFifos` in the OjbectFifoLinkOp.
+In this case, parts will be taken out of the input `objectFifo`'s buffers based on dst_offsets input array.
-The join pattern is the exact inverse of the distribute one.
+The join pattern is the exact inverse of the distribute one and uses the src_offsets input array instead.

 Traits: `HasParent<DeviceOp>`